 Heart Attacks in Women: Recognizing Lesser-Known Symptoms

 On television shows or in movies, heart attacks are often portrayed as painful, chest-clutching events.
-While this is sometimes the case, there are often less dramatic and lesser known symptoms that signal a major heart event is occurring.
+While this is sometimes the case, there are often less dramatic and lesser-known symptoms that signal a major heart event is occurring.

-Now, a new study published in the journal Circulation indicates that women may be more likely than men to experience these lesser-known acute heart attack symptoms in addition to chest pain.
+A study published in the journal Circulation indicates that women may be more likely than men to experience these lesser-known acute heart attack symptoms in addition to chest pain.

 For retired nurse Toni Piller, that’s exactly what happened in August of 2007.

 “When I actually had my little event, I never thought it was a heart attack,” she recalled.
 “I can remember sitting in the emergency room after they had rushed me down there, after an EKG, saying to the emergency room doctor, ‘what else can it be?’
 Because I really just didn’t believe that I was having a heart attack.”